 The issues really start coming up when we use passive microphones with low sensitivity ratings (most notably ribbon microphones).

-Low sensitivity dynamic microphones require a lot of gain (sometimes upwards of 80-100 dB) in order to get boosted to line level (an active mic may only require 30-60 dB).
-Not many preamps can supply that much clean gain and most introduce noticeable amount of noise to the audio signal.
+Low sensitivity dynamic microphones require a lot of gain (sometimes upwards of 80-100 dB) to get boosted to line level (an active mic may only require 30-60 dB).
+Not many preamps can supply that much clean gain, and most introduce a noticeable amount of noise to the audio signal.

 So if you are using low-sensitivity microphones (especially on quiet sound sources) and want low-noise, choosing a high-end preamp is a good call.